Best Indoor Bike Trainer Review – Top 5 Fittest List for March, 2023 – With Buying Guide

 How a Bike Trainer Works

-Before shopping for a bike trainer, it helps to know how these things work.
+Before shopping for a bike trainer for cardio, it helps to know how these things work.

 A bike trainer uses one of three methods to create resistance that the rider pedals against, much like a stationary bike does.
 The mechanics of a turbo trainer are much less complicated, though, because it’s just a frame that attaches to the rear wheel of a bike (as long as it’s a quick-release wheel).
 The quick-release cone and lever fit into the frame and lock into place, allowing the wheel to spin freely on the trainer’s resistance roller.